 - Paintbrushes

-1: Fill up a small spray bottle with vinegar and set aside.
+STEP 1: Start with making the baking soda paint.
+Fill up a small spray bottle with vinegar and set aside.

-3: Draw a circle on a piece of black card stock.
+STEP 3: Draw a circle on a piece of black card stock to represent the moon.

-4: Use the paint brushes to paint the Moon with different shades of blue (the paint should be thick).
+STEP 4: Use the paint brushes to paint the Moon with different shades of blue baking soda paint (the paint should be thick).
 Let your Moon dry and draw a few stars around it with a white crayon or marker.

-As I mentioned above, you want to make sure the paint is on the thicker side when you mix the ingredients together.
-Generally a 1:1 ratio is good.
+- When you mix the ingredients together, you want to make sure the baking soda paint is on the thicker side.
+Generally, a 1:1 ratio is good.

-Extend this Moon theme STEAM activity by cutting out the different shapes for the phases of the Moon and painting them with the baking soda paint as well.
-You can read a full description here… phases of the moon.
+- Extend this moon-themed STEAM activity by cutting out the different shapes for the moon’s phases and painting them with baking soda paint.
+You can read a full description here: phases of the moon.

-The science behind this fizzy paint moon craft is the chemical reaction that occurs between the baking soda and the vinegar!
+The science behind this fizzing moon craft is the chemical reaction that occurs between the baking soda and the vinegar!

 Baking soda is a base, and vinegar is an acid.
 When the two combine, they make a gas called carbon dioxide.
 You can hear the fizz, see the bubbles, and even feel the fizz if you hold your hand close to the surface of the paper.